+Chapter 4 Medical Benefits Chart (what is covered and what you pay Services that are covered for you What you must pay when you get these services determined to exceed the amount of inflation.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called, Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
+This fact sheet is available on the web

-This fact sheet is available on the web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+Inpatient or Outpatient?
+If You Have Medicare - Ask!
+This fact sheet is available on the web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.